ChaosInTheCRD/WhatHeptio/content/posts/05-Velero.md

 ## Wrapping up

-So.
-Thank you for following along my anecdotal overview of Velero, and how I managed to stumble upon a truly magnificent tool, that has already saved my bacon a couple of times.
+So, thank you for following along my anecdotal overview of Velero, and how I managed to stumble upon a truly magnificent tool, that has already saved my bacon a couple of times.
 The best part is that I have only scratched the surface of what Velero is capable of, and I will leave it to you with regards to taking your disaster recovery journey further into the abyss ✨.

 As is tradition with these posts, I have chosen a video that would be worth watching if you want to dive further into the topic in a more practical fashion - check out the TGI Kubernetes Episode at the bottom of the page.
 It's definitely worth a watch.